Discover more from The Analytics Engineering Roundup

 Too much?
-Here’s something lighter— one of the most interesting stories I’ve seen told with data recently.
+Here’s something lighter1— one of the most interesting stories I’ve seen told with data recently.
 The interesting thing about the data in this story is that it’s totally based on simulations that the reader creates on the fly.

 Telling a story with your own data?
 Cool.
 Telling a story with a series of simulations that your reader can interact with?
 Even cooler.